Marko Car (writer): Biography

 He died on 1 December 1953 in Belgrade, FR Yugoslavia.
 His remains were moved to Montenegro to the countryside of his birth and he was buried in the Savina Monastery, according to his own wishes.

 He was a polyglot, translating from Italian and French into Serbo-Croatian.
-This is evident with Serbian writers (Marko Car, Lujo Vojnović, Matija Ban, Stjepan Mitrov Ljubiša and others, born and raised in nineteenth century Dalmatia or Montenegro) who were well acquainted with the Italian language and Italian literature.

 Religious and national beliefs

 Although born a Roman Catholic Christian, he converted before death to Eastern Orthodoxy, claiming that that was the only way to save the Catholic-Serb community from extinction and avoid assimilation into Croats, which he had claimed was occurring in the Bocca.
 His movement didn't have significant impact outside his native Dalmatian coastland, but in there a significant number of Catholics converted to Orthodox Christians considering it a confirmation of their Serbian national identity and affiliation.

 Legacy

 A street in Herceg Novi's Old City bears his name in his honor.
 In it is also a bust raised in his honor by sculptor Petar Palavicini (also spelled Palaviccini) not long after Car's death.